QianZhang21/pyhtstack2d-master/Documentation.md

 ### 4.3.6. `pyhtstack2d.tools.genInput.GenRunDir`

-This module is designed for batch generation of input files for VASP calculations, with flexible settings for handling various submission and directory structures.
+This module is designed for batch generation of input files, with flexible settings for handling various submission and directory structures.

 **Parameters**